Feashliaa/SiphonBot/README.md

 ## YouTube size limits

 Discord's upload limit is 50MB (Level 2 boost).
-When a video exceeds this, Yoink presents two options via buttons:
+When a video exceeds this, SiphonBot presents two options via buttons:

 - **Compress** - Re-encodes at 480p with a calculated bitrate to fit under the limit.
 Only offered when the video is short enough for compression to produce a watchable result (≥500kbps video bitrate).
 - **Split into parts** - Splits the video into chunks using stream copy (no quality loss).
 Each part is labeled with timestamps, e.g. `Video Title (Part 2/4 - 2:30–5:00)`.